alephium/alephium/README.md

 ## Development Status

 This project is currently under heavy development with more code consolidation, optimizations, and tests.
-However, it can be used to run a TestNet already.
+You can already try our testnet following this guide [wiki/Testnet-Guide](https://github.com/alephium/alephium/wiki/Testnet-Guide).

 ## Installation